 - View session info with user’s email, duration, session ID

 Thanks to this feature, you can track, not only what is happening in your system, but also, identify suspicious patterns and threads.
-Moreover, the MDM reporting feature will provide you with insights on your organization's mobile environment, including device status, user information, log-in attempts, and compliance with password policies in real-time.
+Moreover, the MDM reporting feature will provide you with insights into your organization’s mobile environment, including device status, user information, log-in attempts, and compliance with password policies in real-time.